AMY HARDMAN – HEAD OF COMMUNITY DEVELOPMENT

 Her initial role was to operate the BBC Children In Need project, prior to being appointed as Head of Community Development.

-Prior to arriving at the Big Fellas Stadium, Amy previously worked in schools and education, while continuing her work with horses on various yards.
+Prior to arriving at the ld nutrition stadium, Amy previously worked in schools and education, while continuing her work with horses on various yards.

 Away from the Rovers, Amy is a keen horse rider and competes whenever she can in competitions across the country.